BernardoMG/reTHINK-Beta-Tester-Event-v2.0/1st_Tutorial.md

 # 1st Load an Hyperty

-Each team should develop a web application that uses the `Code Generator Reporter` hyperty that can be deployed from the `hysmart.rethink.ptinovacao.pt` catalogue.
+Each team should develop a web application that uses the `Code Generator Reporter` hyperty that can be deployed from the `hybroker.rethink.ptinovacao.pt` catalogue.
 This hyperty generates a code according to the name of each team, which should be passed as input.
 The resulting code should be shown in the developed application.

 ![1st Challenge](./Figures/1-Tutorial.jpg)